htier-pubsub/Application/README_QUICK_REFERENCE.md

 # Live Streaming App - Dropdown Options & Rust Integration Quick Reference

+To run the Htier Application, double click on run_app.bat, This will run the Htier Application in the browser,
+So user can select the multiple protocols from the dropdown menus as shown below

 ## 📋 All Dropdown Options

 ### 1️⃣ Main Protocol Selector